vitessio/website/content/en/docs/design-docs/vreplication/vstream/tracker.md

 #### Version tracker:

-1. When the master comes up the replication watcher (a vstream) is started from the current GTID position.
+1. When the master comes up the replication watcher (a Vstream) is started from the current GTID position.
 Tracker subscribes to the watcher.
 1. Say, a DDL is applied
-1. The watcher vstream sees the DDL and
+1. The watcher Vstream sees the DDL and
     1. asks the schema engine to reload the schema, also providing the corresponding gtid position
     2. notifies the tracker  of a schema change
 1. Tracker stores its latest schema into the _vt.schema_version table associated with the given GTID and DDL

-#### Historian/VStreams:
+#### Historian/Vstreams:

 1. Historian warms its cache from the schema_version table when it loads
-2. When the tracker inserts the latest schema into _vt.schema_version table, the vstream converts it into a (new) Version event
+2. When the tracker inserts the latest schema into _vt.schema_version table, the Vstream converts it into a (new) Version event
-3. For every Version event the vstream registers it with the Historian
+3. For every Version event the Vstream registers it with the Historian
 4. On the Version event, the tracker loads the new row from the _vt.schema_version table
-5. When a vstream needs a new TableMap it asks the Historian for it along with the corresponding GTID.
+5. When a Vstream needs a new TableMap it asks the Historian for it along with the corresponding GTID.
 6. Historian looks up its cache for a schema version for that GTID.
 If not present just provides the latest schema it has received from the schema engine.